 Compute usage with Code Workspaces

-With Code Workspaces, users can securely connect to existing internal systems and build analyses, models, dashboards, or entire workflows on data with Foundry’s access controls and data permissioning.
+With Code Workspaces, users can securely connect to existing internal systems and build analyses, models, applications, or entire workflows on data with Foundry’s access controls and data permissioning.

 Code workspaces spin up dedicated Foundry computation modules for execution, which utilizes Foundry compute-seconds while in use.